 Original SkipTheDishes order tracker (2015)

 - For our new order tracker, a priority was to keep customers aware of their order status at all times.
-We planned to do this by showing their courier’s location in real-time and being transparent with messaging to customers.
+We planned to do this by showing their courier’s location in real-time and being transparent with our messaging.

 - We also wanted to provide more information to customers about who was handling each part of the order by adding a confirmation dialogue when the order was placed and a courier was assigned to it.

-We ultimately settled on the sidebar approach as we felt that removing too many informational elements might be confusing to customers and require too many clicks on their part to get the information they needed in a timely manner.
+We ultimately chose to keep the sidebar as we felt that removing too many informational elements might be confusing to customers and require too many clicks on their part to get the information they needed in a timely manner.

 With the concept and direction of the order tracker defined, I began focusing on the look and feel.
-We wanted the new order tracker to stand out from the crowd of other delivery services with a fresh, modern interface, and also to add some fun to the order process by animating the journey of the courier as they picked up the customer’s meal and drove to their location.
+We wanted the new order tracker to stand out from the crowd of other delivery services with a fresh, modern interface, and add some fun to the process by animating the journey of the courier as they drove to the customer’s location.

 Updated order tracker (2016)